Belleview Point in McIntosh County, Georgia — The American South (South Atlantic)

 Marker series.
 This marker is included in the Georgia Historical Society/Commission marker series.

 Location.
 31° 32.102′ N, 81° 21.802′ W. Marker is in Belleview Point, Georgia, in McIntosh County.
 Marker is on Pelican Point Rd near Cedar St, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Crescent GA 31304, United States of America.
+Touch for directions.

 Regarding Old Belleville or Troup Cemetery.
 Catherine McIntosh (Troup) was the daughter of John Mohr McIntosh, the Highland Chieftain who went to Georgia from Inverness with 130 Highlanders ( This most illustrious and ancient family thrice royally descended in its own right, that of Innes and of Baillie of Dunain is so well known in Scotland; and in Georgia and the United States so great were the services performed that the state of Georgia, named one of its counties - McIntosh.)